ComposeCode/RHEL7-RHCE-course-helper/chapter6/section6-1.md

 - To configure the target server: a backstore must be setup and an iSCSI target must be configured on the backstore.
 A network portal must be assigned, a lun must be created and exported, ACL must be configured for the LUN and the configuration must be saved.

-- To configure the initiator:
+- To configure the initiator: you must first discover a target server for LUNs, logging onto discovered target LUNs, using disk management tools to partition, format and mount the LUNS.

+## Understanding the targetcli Command for Target Administration